Prostate cancer: Localized disease

 Radical prostatectomy aims to surgically remove the cancerous part of the prostate, along with the seminal vesicles, and the end of the vas deferens (the duct that delivers sperm from the testes).
 In wealthier countries, this is typically done by robot-assisted surgery, where robotic tools inserted through small holes in the abdomen allow a surgeon to make small and exact movements during surgery.
 This method results in shorter hospital stays, less blood loss, and fewer complications than traditional open surgery.
 In places where robot-assisted surgery is unavailable, prostatectomy can be performed laparoscopically (using a camera and hand tools through small holes in the abdomen), or through traditional open surgery with an incision above the penis (retropubic approach) or below the scrotum (perineal approach).
 The four approaches result in similar rates of cancer control.
 Damage to nearby tissue during surgery can result in erectile dysfunction and urinary incontinence.
-Erectile dysfunction is more likely in those who are older or had previous erectile issues.
+Erectile dysfunction is more likely in those who are older or have had previous erectile issues.
 Incontinence is more common in those who are older and have shorter urethras.
 Both for cancer progression outcomes and surgical side effects, the skill and experience of the individual surgeon doing the procedure are among the greatest determinants of success.

 After prostatectomy, PSA levels drop rapidly, reaching very low or undetectable levels within two months.
 Radiotherapy also substantially reduces PSA levels, but more slowly and less completely, with PSA levels reaching their nadir two years after radiotherapy.
 After either treatment, PSA levels are monitored regularly.
 Up to half of those treated will eventually have a rise in PSA levels, suggesting the tumor or small metastases are growing again.
 People with high or rising PSA levels are often offered another round of radiation therapy directed at the former tumor site.
 This reduces risk for further progression by 75%.
-Those suspected of metastases can undergo PET scanning with sensitive radiotracers C-11 choline, F-18 fluciclovine, and F-18 or Ga-68 attached to a PSMA-targeting drug, each of which is able to detect small metastases more sensitively than alternative imaging methods.
+Those suspected of metastases can undergo PET scanning with sensitive radiotracers C-11 choline, F-18 fluciclovine, and F-18 or Ga-68 attached to a PSMA-targeting drug, each of which can detect small metastases more sensitively than alternative imaging methods.